aptivator/fretology-engine/README.md

 let configs = assignNotesAndStartingValues();
 /*
  * configs now includes notes and notesNotUsed
- * datasets with whole and sharp notes based on
+ * datasets with natural and accidental notes
- * the standard guitar tuning for 24 frets and
+ * based on the standard guitar tuning for 24
- * grouped by strings from highest- to
+ * frets and grouped by strings from highest-
- * lowested-pitched
+ * to lowested-pitched
  */
 ```